Nomad-Solutions/dev-env/README.md

 Husky is used by other packages to inject effects into git hooks.

 ### commitlint
-After installation, you can extend this commitlint config by adding the following to your own commitlint config:
+After installation, you can extend this commitlint config by adding the following to your own `commitlint.config`:

 ```javascript
 // commitlint.config.mjs